 Laughter erupted all around her, a desperate and inhuman sound.
 The presence of the children in the mindstream was noticeably weaker for the loss of this male, but what remained seemed all the more dangerous.
 Their madness burrowed inside her mind, trying to dig its way into her core.

 Olara closed her eyes and fell to her knees.
 Her entire world was the mindstream now, and she was alone in it with these four children.
 Lendra had closed her mind.
 That was best.
 The weakest mind always became a target for those wrapped in Nightmare, and if they subdued Lendra, Olara would have no chance.

 She might not have a chance anyway.
 Images crashed in her mind, the cavern of crystal, the many arms, the barking laughter, blood, so much blood.

-“I am Olara, bearer of the Sword of Kodranka,” she growled.
-Saying the words allowed helped her to focus her thought.
+“I am Olara, Bearer of the Sword of Kodranka,” she growled.
+Saying the words aloud helped her to focus her thoughts.